 Sometimes a great hike can hide in plain sight and this trip to the San Jacinto River’s remote south fork does just that.
 From an inauspicious looking turnout on Highway 74 shortly below Idyllwild, this five-mile round trip treats hikers to high desert scenery, panoramic mountain views and the steep-walled, secluded canyon cut by the river.
 Despite not being well known, this trail (designated as 2E17) is easy to follow and well maintained, save for a few slightly overgrown spots.

 Begin by following the unsigned but obvious trail on the south side of the turnout.
-You climb steadily through ribbonwood bushes and past granite boulders with views of San Jacinto Peak to the northeast.
+You climb steadily through ribbonwood bushes and past granite boulders with views Marion Mountain to the northeast.
 At half a mile, you reach the top of a ridge where the trail bends southeast, providing your first look of the river far below.
 The vegetation becomes thicker, including yuccas, scrub oaks, manzanitas and wildflowers such as Indian paintbrush and bull thistle.